miheerdew/Masters-Thesis/Readme.md

-This is my Master's thesis on Infinite duration games (in preparation).
+This is my master's thesis on Infinite duration games (in preparation).

 ## Presentation
 These are my thesis defence slides.